-If you are going through the divorce process with someone who has abused alcohol or drugs, reach out to our highly skilled DuPage County divorce lawyers at Mevorah Law Offices, LLC.
+If you are going through the divorce process with someone who has abused alcohol or drugs, reach out to our highly skilled DuPage County divorce lawyers at Mevorah & Giglio Law Offices.
 We understand how difficult it can be to divorce a spouse who is addicted to a substance and are here to ensure you are treated fairly.

 Our practice is focused on meeting your needs with flexible hours and locations to serve you: